redtexts/texts/engels_1868_synopsis_of_capital.md

 Hence, the error of all endeavors to derive surplus-value from commodity circulation.
 Condillac, Newman.

 But let us assume that the exchange does not take place in a pure form, that non-equivalents are exchanged.
-Let us assume that each seller sells his commodity at 10 per cent above its value. everything remains the same; what each one gains as a seller, he loses in turn as a buyer.
+Let us assume that each seller sells his commodity at 10 per cent above its value.
+Everything remains the same; what each one gains as a seller, he loses in turn as a buyer.
 Just as if the value of money had changed by 10 per cent.
 Likewise, if the buyers bought everything at 10 per cent below value.

 The assumption that surplus-value arises from a rise in prices presupposes that a class exists which buys and does not sell --- i.e., consumers and does not produce, which constantly receives money gratis.
 To sell commodities above their value to this class means merely to get back, by cheating, part of the money given away gratis.
 (Asia Minor and Rome.)
 Yet, the seller always remains the cheated one and cannot grow richer, cannot form surplus-value thereby.